pangeo-data/pangeo-tutorial-sea-2018/README.md

 ## Setup

 This tutorial is designed to run on the [Cheyenne High-Performance Computer](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne), [Pangeo's JupyterHub deployed on Google Compute Platform](http://pangeo.pydata.org/), or on a local computer (see *Running Locally* below).
-The larger sample datasets are only be available on GCP and Cheyenne but smaller versions of the same datasets can be downloaded from this link ([TODO]) when running locally.
+The larger sample datasets may only be available on GCP and/or Cheyenne.

 For detailed setup instructions, see [setup.md](./setup.md).